ghgr/Bitcoin_Dollar_Auction/README.md

 Everything is parametrable in the file _global_variables.php_, for example:

-$MIN_BET -> the minimum bid
+$MIN_BET: the minimum bid

-$INCREASE_BLOCK -> the number of blocks the bet must wait to be considered the _last_ one.
+$INCREASE_BLOCK: the number of blocks the bet must wait to be considered the _last_ one.
 This value *only* applies to the folowing bids (since the GOAL_BLOCK is written in the database when the bid is found in the blockchain)
 *WARNING*: This value _should_ be only decreased (increasing it will have no impact since the waiting time is not applied retroactively).

-$BLOCKS_TO_NOTIFY -> Send a reminder email when the auction is about to end.
+$BLOCKS_TO_NOTIFY: Send a reminder email when the auction is about to end.

-$BLOCKCHAIN_JSON -> URL to ask if the transaction took place.
+$BLOCKCHAIN_JSON: URL to ask if the transaction took place.
 By default is calls blockchain.info

+****

 The MySQL database (must be created by hand) has only one table and its columns are: